Outerskyb/Fashion-MNIST/README.md

 # Fashion-MNIST
-My implementaion on a neural network for Fashon-MNIST
+My implementaion on a neural network for Fashion-MNIST

 It's just same model as following link's